HeresJohnny5/100-days-of-code/log.md

 **Today's Progress**: While I wasn't able to accomplish as much as I'd hope to, I completed yet another algorithm challenge, let alone deploy my weather application.

 **Thoughts**: Using the *slice* method I didn't have much difficulty completing the chunk algorithm challenge, however what I didn't realize is the *slice* method destroys the array which calls the method in the first place.
 This forced me to do some research and better yet consider alternative options.
 The more I learn about *reduce* the more I'm falling in love with this amazing Array Helper Method.
 I also was able to deploy my [Web App](https://nameless-bastion-76427.herokuapp.com/index).

+### Day 4: January 23, 2018

+**Today's Progress**: I was able to complete two algorithm challenges, **anagrams** and **capitalize** using multiple solutions.
+I also spent some time building a very basic express app, not so much to build, but to better understand the magic behind boilerplate code.

+**Thoughts**: The frustrations of time, or lack thereof.
+While I was able to accomplish completing two algorithm challenges today, I unfortunately found it quite difficult to find much free time for much more than that.
+This I'm certain will be a reoccuring theme during the work week.
+Fear not, I'm motivated to see this through and more so geeked to see the results.
+Regardless, after experiencing some difficult trying to solve the *anagram* challenge, I had the opportunity to refactor my solution using both regular expressions and JSON, two tools I'm learning more about with each waking day.